 With this tool, webmasters can:

 - See which parts of a site Googlebot had problems crawling

 - Test and submit sitemaps

 - Identify issues with title and description meta tags

 - Understand the top searches used to reach a site

 - Get a glimpse at how Googlebot sees pages

 - Receive notifications of quality guidelines violations and request a site reconsideration

-Google is by far the biggest and most widely used search engine.
-However, Microsoft has a similar set of tools that can be found here.
+Google is, by far, the biggest and most widely used search engine.
+However, Microsoft has a similar set of webmaster tools for Bing users.